Deep-MI/head-motion-from-MRI/README.md

 # Motion Detection Network

 This repository contains code used in training and evaluating a neural network to directly estimate motion during an MRI scan from MR images.
+Published in the proceedings of ISBI 2023. https://arxiv.org/abs/2302.14490

 The executables are located in /scripts